Skip to main content

 Welcome to Float.com!
 The #1 solution for profitable resource management.

 Float offers powerful features and flexible configuration options, but getting started is simple.
-This guide walks you through the essential first steps to help you set up quickly and start seeing value right away.
+This guide walks you through the essential first steps to set up quickly and start seeing value right away.
+There’s no need to configure everything at once — you can refine and expand your setup over time.

-Float offers a 30-day free trial with full access to all Pro plan features—no credit card required.
-When you start a trial, a new team is automatically created for you.
-A team at Float is your shared workspace where your people, projects, and schedule live.
-The person who creates the team automatically becomes the Account Owner, with full access to manage settings and permissions.
+When you start a trial, a new team is automatically created for you, with full access to all Pro plan features.
+In Float, a team is your shared workspace where your people, projects, and schedule live.
+The person who creates the team becomes the Account Owner, with full access to manage settings and permissions.

 Add your people